thomasmarano/CV/README.md

   #### + Analytical Thinker

-  At Yale, I was solely responsible for managing a $225k budget for production and musical artists to host a concert for 10,000 students with artists like Jessie J (release video for concert [here](https://www.youtube.com/watch?v=17iBpTIbjF8)).
   While at Citigroup, I analysed market and convertible bond data to pitch trade ideas to clients on a weekly basis, after careful risk analysis.
+Additionally, at Yale, I was solely responsible for analysing and allocating a $225k budget for production and musical artists to host a concert for 10,000 students with artists like Jessie J (release video for concert [here](https://www.youtube.com/watch?v=17iBpTIbjF8)).

   #### + Strong Interpersonal Skills and Team-Player

-  I was born in England to American parents so quickly learned to find common ground with anyone.
-From speaking to frustrated clients at Citigroup to youth inmates in the US penitentiary system, I've cultivated a strong ability to build genuine, trusting relationships with people very different from me.
-This helped me greatly during pairing sessions at Makers and as a teammate in both my previous roles.
+  I was born in England to American parents so quickly learned to find common ground with diverse people.
+Through speaking to frustrated clients at Citigroup or youth inmates in the US penitentiary system, I've nurtured this ability to build genuine, trusting relationships with people very different from me.
+This helped me greatly during our pairing sessions at Makers, not to mention, as a teammate in both my previous roles.

   ## Experience